The firebrand leading Chicago's striking teachers

-CHICAGO Karen Lewis, the fiery, frumpy former teacher leading striking Chicago teachers, has carefully built support for her cause of challenging education orthodoxy through community organizing in poor neighborhoods of the inner city.
+CHICAGO Karen Lewis, the fiery, frumpy former teacher leading striking Chicago teachers, has carefully built support for her cause of challenging education orthodoxy through community organizing in poor neighbourhoods of the inner city.

 Critics call her a throwback to the blustering, confrontational union bosses of the past.
 School district and union officials have said she was spoiling for a bare-knuckled fight in a town with a long history of union activism.